What is the purpose of a Data Request?

 - To approve a request:

-Important: Ensure that a request is thoroughly vetted before it is imported.
-Any imported requests are no longer available for editing.
-If a correction is needed after a request is approved, an Admin should be notified.
+Important: Ensure that a request is thoroughly vetted before it is finalized.
+Finalized requests are no longer available for editing.
+If a correction is necessary after a request is approved, notify your Novisto system administrator.

-The data from a request is imported into the Metric Library as final data for the source and fiscal year.
+The data from a request is imported into the Metrics Library as final data for the source and fiscal year.
 This may take some time.
-There is no need to wait for a confirmation or notification that the data has been imported before closing the window or tab of the request.
+There is no need to wait for a confirmation or notification that the data has been imported before closing the window or tab.